 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act" or the "Act") was passed into law.
 The Dodd-Frank Act is a sweeping piece of legislation and the financial services industry continues to assess its implications and implement necessary changes in procedures and business practices.
 The Act established the Consumer Financial Protection Bureau ("CFPB") to regulate consumer financial products and services.
-Although Congress detailed significant changes, and many new rules have been implemented, the full impact will not be known for years as the development of additional rules continue, Congress considers amending part of the Act, enforcement actions have just begun and the effects of possible litigation related to the regulations remains unknown.
+Although Congress detailed significant changes, and many new rules have been implemented, the full impact will not be known for years as the development of additional rules continue, and Congress considers amending part of the Act.
+Enforcement actions are in the early stages and the effects of possible litigation related to the regulations remains unknown.